heizalo/mousetv/README.txt

 First, power savings mode and the headless feature on a raspberry pi MUST be deactivate/activated Second, make sure the right GPIO is selected (no PIN) Third, this script eventually will have a way to write files into a portable USB flash drive for easy storage and removal.
+Fourth, make sure video.txt file has been updated with mouse name and time.
+Example file as how it can be done is shared , "example-video-txt".
+The name of the mouse/cohort must be included first adding ".h264" and leaving a space " " and after that adding the time in seconds "100 "

 Currently, the main OS has been cloned and stored for easy access in case the current OS gets corrupted.